The themes for FWD50 2024

 Published On Jul 19, 2024

 Every year, FWD50 covers the hottest topics in digital government and public sector modernization.
 We try to push the envelope, bringing in unexpected speakers and novel perspectives to reframe how we fix government and use technology to make society better for all.
 Here’s how we’re thinking about our 2024 themes.
+Click the titles for more information on each theme.

 Accountability